tbenade/wercker-devcenter/source/articles/deployment/pypi.md

 ## Creating your wercker.json file

-Wercker manages a any steps it needs to execute through a simple javascript-based DSL file called `wercker.json`.
-For more information see the wercker.json devcenter article.
+Wercker manages any steps it needs to execute through a simple configuration file called `wercker.yml`.
+For more information see the [wercker.yml](/werckeryml) devcenter article.

 	{
 	    "deploy": [